capGoblin/My-crAPPs/Magical_Calculator/README.md

-# A Magic Calculator that displays any phone number you like when you press the equals sign.
+# A Magical Calculator that displays any phone number you like when you press the equals sign.
 PuNk your Friends!
 A new Flutter project created with FlutLab

 Getting Started: FlutLab - Flutter Online IDE